The National Council Licensure Examination for Practical Nurses (NCLEX-PN exam) is administered by individual State Boards of Nursing.

-The purpose of NCLEX – PN is to determine if it is safe for you to begin practice as an entry-level practical/vocational nurse.
+The purpose of NCLEX–PN is to determine if it is safe for you to begin practicing as an entry-level practical or vocational nurse.
 To determine eligibility to sit for the NCLEX-PN, you must first contact your state’s nursing board.

 - Safety and Infection Control: 13%